vainamov/Suoja/README.md

 # Suoja
 File Encryption Tool made for the IT-Talents Code Competition 04/2016

-### Important Notice!
+### Important Notice
-This repository is not made for reproduction as the directory structure is adjusted.
+This repository is not made for reproduction as the directory structure is adjusted!

 ### Features
 * Encrypt any file using strong Rijndael-256 algorithm.